SwarmUS/TestBench-Python/README.md

 ![](img/visualisation_tool.png)

 #### Note
-Communication with the HiveBoard is done using the pheromones submodule.
-If communication problem occur, ensure that the version used by the script is the same as on the HiveBoard.
+Communication with the HiveBoard is done using the [Pheromones submodule](https://github.com/SwarmUS/Pheromones).
+If communication problems occur, ensure that the version used by the script is the same as on the HiveBoard.
 ## Validate
 This is a method to test the whole angles system of the interlocalisation.
 Using the exact same hardware setup as the calibration it is possible to extract the angle value result from the whole acquisition, linearisation and certitude algorithm.
 Using the test-bench assembly will automate this procedure.
 #### Runnning the script